 Each week, it felt as if Rhonda was preaching at, to, and about me, which obviously, increased my fear.
 By the time her training event came to be, I had a running list of fears and general things I wanted to discuss with the women I knew in attendance.
 I couldn’t wait to share my experiences and have someone truly know what I was walking through.
 During the “God Encounter Training”, I tried sharing with one of the women I knew, who is someone very close to me, that I had been publicly shamed.
 She didn’t even blink in confusion.
 In fact, she suggested I pull Rhonda to the side and let her know how I felt because Rhonda “would never do something like that”.
 Time after time, I tried dropping hints that I didn’t feel safe and it was as if she had wool pulled over her eyes.
-I tried telling her about my roommate Crystal and how I didn’t feel safe around her and nothing was penetrating.
+I tried telling her about my roommate KC and how I didn’t feel safe around her and nothing was penetrating.
 These were the most frustrating, desperate, and discouraging moments of my life.
 To have someone there who you love and trust not see through the bullshit and want to bring you home.

-Crystal and I had a hard time getting along.
+KC and I had a hard time getting along.
 Not because I didn’t want to love her well, but because she was hard to get close to.
 You just never knew the version of her you’d get and she was known to be rude and unkind to us housemates.
 We’d keep our conversations short with her and do our best to walk on eggshells.
 She was the youngest of all of us and was struggling with darkness including some mental health stuff that required medication, which as I’ve mentioned before, she wasn’t getting.
 I don’t know if all her ailments were true or created, but either way, it was evident to see there was a side to her she wasn’t being honest with.
 I felt sympathy for her, always.
 One night, as I dozed off into deep sleep, I was abruptly awakened by the feeling that someone was watching me.
-It was then that I looked toward the bathroom door and Crystal was standing there, motionless, staring at all of us sleeping.
+It was then that I looked toward the bathroom door and KC was standing there, motionless, staring at all of us sleeping.
 I can still feel the deep chill that ran along my spine that night.
 I remember, in the pitch black, trying to find her hands with my eyes, searching for a weapon of any kind, all the while trying to stay motionless as well.
 I didn’t know if she was having an episode or sleepwalking, but either way, I was afraid of her at that moment and felt in danger.

 On another similar note, for being a place of peace, the way the Farm killed its own chickens shocked me.
 I couldn’t comprehend how a place that loved God so much didn’t respect His creation enough to kill them humanely.
 I won’t go into details because it’s making me sick to my stomach thinking about it.
-This detail and catching Crystal watching us sleep increased my paranoia that I’d often be awakened from deep sleep, worrying that someone was hovering over me, ready to harm me.
+This detail and catching KC watching us sleep increased my paranoia that I’d often be awakened from deep sleep, worrying that someone was hovering over me, ready to harm me.
 What if Rhonda convinced these girls enough that I was a threat or dangerous?
 Could they be capable of harming me or putting me out to fend for myself in the middle of night?
 If I am honest, probably not, but the fear and paranoia consumed me enough to believe that it was an actual possibility that I might never go home.
 Towards the middle of my time on the Farm, I prayed a very serious prayer to God.
 It was so clear that I still remember it fully.
 I prayed:

 Abba, if it’s your will for me to never come home because something happened to me here, so be it.
 But please, Father, I beg you, let Adam know what happened to me some way.
 Don’t let me be just a disappearance.

 Death.
 I really did come to believe that I could actually die on the Farm.
 Now, don’t get me wrong, there was no evidence of this anywhere, but all the signs pointed that this could’ve been a possibility for any of us and no one would know.
 Our families wouldn’t know.
-Crystal, obviously, never harmed any one of us, but her episodes continued.
+KC, obviously, never harmed anyone of us, but her episodes continued.
 She would lock herself up in our closet for hours and we’d fear that she’d harmed herself.
 She did watch us sleep a couple more times, from what I remember, but Bianca caught her once and yelled at her.
-Mental illness isn’t something to be taken lightly and I stand by my belief that the Farm didn’t offer appropriate services for someone like Crystal and it infuriated me to the core.
+Mental illness isn’t something to be taken lightly and I stand by my belief that the Farm didn’t offer appropriate services for someone like KC and it infuriated me to the core.

 On my last week at the Farm, I was able to hear one final teaching from Rhonda and it didn’t disappoint.
 We had been studying Exodus when I arrived, but she would constantly deviate from this to deliver messages she had been receiving right then and there from the Lord, where again, were full of shame.
 On this final (for me) teaching, she said she had received something from the Lord that day and decided to completely move away from the norm and talk about the “Delilah Spirit”.
 For those unfamiliar with Delilah in the Bible, she was Samson’s final love story in the Old Testament.
 In short, she coaxes Samson to reveal his secret for his immense power and then betrays him.
 She is the epitome of lust, temptation, and living with the consequences for going after the wrong things.
 Eventually, Samson’s story was redeemed at his death –but that’s not what Rhonda preached on.